anna-kay/SLAM-Extended-Kalman-Filter-Particle-Filter/README.md

 ```

 The three first positions of the diagonal of the matrix describe the noise in the movement of the vehicle.
-The rest of the positions of the diagonal stay empty as they refer to the coordinates of the static obstacles and thus there can be no noise.
+The rest of the positions of the diagonal stay empty as they refer to the coordinates of the stationary obstacles and thus there can be no noise.
 It is assumed that q1=q2=q3 without loss of generality.

 The model of the measurement for the obstacles is described by: